Hands On 101

 -o stdout -f 1

-The command above will simply print the parsed content to the standard output interface.
-The content will print the Tag associated to each record and an array with two fields: record timestamp and record map:
+This command prints the parsed content to the standard output interface.
+The parsed content includes a tag associated with each record and an array with two fields: a timestamp and a record map:

 Fluent Bit v1.8.2